Gwen-Bradbury/MS3/README.md

 ## Testing

-### Validation of Code Testing-
+### Validation of Code Testing -

 ## Deployment

 This website was developed in Gitpod and pushed to the remote repositories, GitHub and Heroku.
+The live page is hosted on Heroku.

-### Heroku
+### Hosting on Heroku -

 In order to successfully deploy the app, the following steps were taken: